audiokinetic/Gyms/README.md

 - Wwise&trade; 2022.1 and all minor releases
 - The latest three Unity&trade; LTS versions
-- The latest three Unreal&trade; LTS versions
+- The latest three Unreal&trade; versions

 ## Setup